IBM/Blockchain_for_TelcoRoaming_using_IBPV2/README.md

   - Scroll down to the <b>Instantiated smart contracts</b> section and find the "telcoroaming" contract in the list.
 Click on `Connect with SDK` from the overflow menu on the right side of the row.
   - From the dropdown for <b>MSP for connection</b> choose `Org1MSP`.
   - From the dropdown for <b>Certificate Authority</b> choose `Org1 CA`.
   - Download the connection profile by scrolling down and clicking <b>Download Connection Profile</b>.
 This will download the connection json which we will use to establish a connection between the Node.js web application and the Blockchain Network.
+Download the connection profile you downloaded into the [fabric folder](application/fabric).
   - You can click <b>Close</b> once the download completes.

 <br>